Trust in relationships is like oxygen. We feel the pain when it’s thin, and we don’t give it a second thought when we’re breathing easy.

-No doubt those perks go a long way to keep folks around and happy, but these nice-to-have offerings don’t necessarily equate to a culture of thriving.
-Forward-thinking companies are going beyond the perks and are ensuring that the health of folks’ working relationships and teams are a priority.
-They’re going the lengths to ensure that trust is sustained in their culture.
+Those perks go a long way to keep folks happy.
+But, these nice-to-haves don’t necessarily equate to a culture of thriving.
+Forward-thinking companies are going beyond the perks and prioritize the health or working relationships and team dynamics.
+They go the lengths to make trust a focal point.

-On the surface these asks may seem unrelated.
-Underneath all of them, however, is the need for a significant level trust to exist in the culture.
-According to Judith E. Glaser, founder of Conversational Intelligence®, “To get to the next level of greatness depends on the quality of the culture, which depends on the quality of relationships, which depends on the quality of conversations.
-Everything happens through conversations!”
+On the surface, these asks may seem unrelated.
+Underneath all of them, however, is the need for a significant level of trust to exist in the culture.

-Trust is the currency that’s required to evolve all interpersonal and communication related pain points into opportunities to connect and think empathetically, creatively and strategically together.
-Sustaining trust requires a maintaining a healthy Conversational Intelligence® (C-IQ).
+Trust is a currency.
+It’s required to connect, empathize, and navigate effectively together.
+Sustaining trust requires maintaining a healthy Conversational Intelligence® (C-IQ).

-Using the framework of C-IQ to increase the level of trust within a team is exactly what I introduce to organizations when they reach out to transform interpersonal and performance-related challenges.
+I use the C-IQ framework to increase the level of trust within a team.
+I introduce it to organizations when they reach out to transform interpersonal and performance-related challenges.

-My recent engagement with a forward-thinking tech company, one that embodies their values at every level of the company, highlights this.
-When a 30-member team at this particular organization reached out to me to help them strengthen relationships with their cross functional partners, I was not at all surprised to hear that they were doing a decent job of being caring, candid and courageous with each other.
+My recent engagement with a forward-thinking tech company highlights this.
+A 30-member team wanted to strengthen relationships with their cross-functional partners.
 They wanted to amplify what was working and put a finger on the things that could be better.
-They had the resources and the interest for focusing on the soft stuff, which is often considered the hardest stuff.
+They decided to focus on the soft stuff, which is often the hardest stuff.

 “It’s so much clearer now!
 I see why I’m super successful in certain contexts, relationships, and projects and why it’s harder in others.
 And better yet, I know what to do now to improve some of the situations I’m in.”

-Concluding our engagement, they all left with a heightened awareness of their intention and impact in communicating, and tools to facilitate their teammates’ best thinking, creating and collaborating.
-They gravitated towards a plan to ask questions for which they had no answers to spark creativity and innovation, double-click on widely known initiatives and commonly used terms to close reality gaps, and practice more transparency to connect on shared intentions.
-The team now regards trust not as a by-product of friendships and amicable interactions but instead a living entity that deserves to be nourished with deliberate care and attention.
+Concluding our engagement, they left with a heightened awareness of their intention and impact and tools to facilitate better collaboration.
+They learned to ask questions for which they had no answers, double-click to close reality gaps, and practice more transparency.
+The team now regards trust not as a by-product of friendships but a living entity that requires care and attention.

-Without it though, we wouldn’t survive.
+Without it, we wouldn’t survive.
 Trust is oxygen for our interactions and relationships.
-We notice the negative effects when trust is weak, and we often don’t consider it when we’re optimally navigating, creating, innovating our best solutions.
+We notice the negative effects when trust is weak, and we often don’t consider it when we’re thriving.